-Cascade [VPEJ14] is an Eclipse plugin that implements interactive type qualifier inference.
+Cascade, for any type system: Cascade [VPEJ14] is an Eclipse plugin that implements interactive type qualifier inference.
 Cascade is interactive rather than fully-automated: it makes it easier for a developer to insert annotations.
 Cascade starts with an unannotated program and runs a type-checker.
 For each warning it suggests multiple fixes, the developer chooses a fix, and Cascade applies it.
 Cascade works with any checker built on the Checker Framework.
 You can find installation instructions and a video tutorial at https://github.com/reprogrammer/cascade.
+Cascade was last updated in November 2014, so it might or might not work for you.